-Key Knowledge Point ВОК Reference Study Guide Material The "Agile Manifesto" declared the following values: people over processes; products that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to over Business Acumen Sutherland, Jeff.
+The "Agile Manifesto" declared the following values: people over processes; products that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to over The Art of poing Twice the Work in Half the Time (p.
+13).
+The Crown Publishing Group Key Knowledge Point ВОК Reference Study Guide Material the following values: people over processes; products that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to Jeff.
 Scrum: The Art of Doing Twice the Work in Half the Time (p.
 13).
-The Crown Publishing Group The "Agile Manifesto" declared the following values: people over processes; products that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to change over following a plan.
+The Crown Publishing that actually work over documenting what that product is supposed to do; collaborating with customers over negotiating with them; and responding to change over following a